 You have the right to object to us processing your personal data for our legitimate business interests or for direct marketing purposes (including any related profiling).
-For more information about your rights and how you can exercise them, please see the Section 5 ‘Your rights as a data subject’.

 All data subjects whose personal data is collected, in line with the requirements of the General Data Protection Regulation.